Vixzyeee/Infrastructure_Docs/MikroTik/mikrotik-roadmap/00-fundamentals/01-networking-basics/ip-addressing.md

 # IP Addressing

 ## What is this
-IP addressing defines how devices identify themselves and communicate on a network.
+IP addressing defines how devices identify themselves and communicate on a network.<br>
 Includes IPv4, subnet mask, gateway, and DNS.

 ## Why it matters in MikroTik